Ar'jany Martha: Rotherham United

 On 30 July 2025, Martha joined EFL League One side Rotherham United for an undisclosed fee, signing a three-year contract.
+He was reported to have arrived for no initial payment, with a five-figure sum falling due based on the number of games he played.
+Martha made 47 appearances in his first season, which ended in relegation to League Two.

+Martha played five times at the start of the 2026–27 season before falling out of the side under new head coach Alex Bruce, Rotherham having made fifteen summer signings.
+The club received more than £100,000 from FIFA for his involvement in the 2026 FIFA World Cup with Curaçao.
+On 2 September 2026, on the closing day of the Dutch transfer window, Martha joined Eredivisie club Telstar on loan for the rest of the 2026–27 season, with an option to buy.
+Telstar signed him as a winger, having begun his career as a left-back at Ajax.

 International career

 Netherlands youth

 Martha was a youth international for the Netherlands.

 Curaçao

 On 9 March 2024, it was announced that Martha had been called up by Dick Advocaat to join the Curaçao national team as part of the 23-man squad for the training camp scheduled for 18 to 25 March 2024 in Alanya, Turkey, ahead of the teams 2026 FIFA World Cup qualification campaign in June.

+On 18 May 2026, he was named by head coach Dick Advocaat in the 26-man squad for the 2026 FIFA World Cup, marking the country's first-ever appearance at the tournament.